adobe/PIH/README.md

 ## Dataset

-We use a subset of internal dataset (The Cooper Dataset) to train the model, we host the processed training dataset (with post-inpainting background) on AWS s3 (internal)
+We use a subset of internal dataset (The Cooper Dataset) to train the model (contact [He Zhang](https://sites.google.com/site/hezhangsprinter/) for more details), we host the processed training dataset (with post-inpainting background) on AWS s3 (internal)

 ```
 s3://kewang-adobe74k/LR_data.zip ------- Download it by command: aws s3 cp s3://kewang-adobe74k/LR_data.zip <local dir>